Gene expression: mRNA-protein correlation

-Localisation
+Localization

-Analysis of expression is not limited to quantification; localisation can also be determined. mRNA can be detected with a suitably labelled complementary mRNA strand and protein can be detected via labelled antibodies.
+Analysis of expression is not limited to quantification; localization can also be determined. mRNA can be detected with a suitably labelled complementary mRNA strand and protein can be detected via labelled antibodies.
 The probed sample is then observed by microscopy to identify where the mRNA or protein is.

-By replacing the gene with a new version fused to a green fluorescent protein (or similar) marker, expression may be directly quantified in live cells.
+By replacing the gene with a new version fused to a green fluorescent protein marker or similar, expression may be directly quantified in live cells.
 This is done by imaging using a fluorescence microscope.
-It is very difficult to clone a GFP-fused protein into its native location in the genome without affecting expression levels so this method often cannot be used to measure endogenous gene expression.
+It is very difficult to clone a GFP-fused protein into its native location in the genome without affecting expression levels, so this method often cannot be used to measure endogenous gene expression.
 It is, however, widely used to measure the expression of a gene artificially introduced into the cell, for example via an expression vector.
-It is important to note that by fusing a target protein to a fluorescent reporter the protein's behavior, including its cellular localization and expression level, can be significantly changed.
+By fusing a target protein to a fluorescent reporter, the protein's behavior, including its cellular localization and expression level, can be significantly changed.

 The enzyme-linked immunosorbent assay works by using antibodies immobilised on a microtiter plate to capture proteins of interest from samples added to the well.
 Using a detection antibody conjugated to an enzyme or fluorophore the quantity of bound protein can be accurately measured by fluorometric or colourimetric detection.
 The detection process is very similar to that of a Western blot, but by avoiding the gel steps more accurate quantification can be achieved.